 - This is best made the day before, or at least several hours before, the sauce will thicken as it cools.

-- In a small saucepan combine brown sugar, white granulated sugar and soy sauce.
+- In a small saucepan, combine brown sugar, white granulated sugar, and soy sauce.
 Turn on medium to medium-high heat.
 You will need to stir constantly as this sauce reduces by ⅓ to ½.
-Then add in ginger, give it a stir or two, and remove from the heat.

 - This must cool completely or the sauce will not thicken.
-Store sauce in an air tight container, this will make a lot of sauce, it can be stored for up to 1 month.
+Store the sauce in an airtight container.
+This makes a lot of sauce and it can be stored for up to 1 month.

 Roasted Brussels Sprouts